MaterializeInc/materialize/doc/developer/design/20240919_dataflow_expiration.md

 * If the offset is configured with a non-zero value, compute `replica_expiration = now() + offset`.
 This value indicates the maximum time for which the replica is expected to be running.
-  * For running replicas, the `compute_replica_expiration_offset` can only be updated to a value lower than the one currently set.
+  * Existing replicas should be restarted to enable or disable replica expiration for them.
 * When building a dataflow, compute `dataflow_expiration` as per the logic described above.
 If non-empty, the `dataflow_expiration` is added to the dataflow `until` that ensures that any diff beyond this limit is dropped in